Thao2004/misty-helper/README.md

 ---

 ## How We Built It
-- **Frontend**: Swift iOS app for caregivers to manage plans and checkups and patients to view their info and see their checkups.
+- **Frontend**: A Swift-based iOS app that provides two distinct portals:
+  - **Caregiver Portal**: Allows caregivers to create and manage patient profiles, schedule medication plans, assign voice-based checkup questions, and monitor patient history and adherence.
+  - **Patient Portal**: Enables patients to connect to Misty, view their personalized medication lists, track upcoming checkups, and review completed health assessments.
+The interface is designed to be simple and accessible, especially for elderly users.
 - **Backend**: Django with RESTful APIs for patient/caregiver management and Misty integration.
 - **Misty SDK**: Custom functions for talking, displaying emotions, responding to commands, and capturing images.
 - **Roboflow**: Trained a model to detect 5 medication types using COCO-format data and integrated it with Misty’s photo-check feature.